Photos by Chris Green, Stadium Journey

 Return on Investment 5

-Tickets to the IMSA weekend are relatively well priced; general admission tickets are incredibly low, starting at $20 for Friday, $40 for Saturday, and $50 for Sunday.
-Reserved seating tickets range from $85 for Friday only in the Hullman Terrace Club to $400 for the full weekend.
-Compared to prices you will see at the Indy 500, this is an absolute steal.
-Every ticket also includes infield access and parking, as well as access to the paddock and pre-race fan walk.
+Tickets to IMSA weekend at Indianapolis Motor Speedway are relatively well priced; general admission tickets are incredibly low, starting at $20 for Friday, $45 for Saturday, and $55 for Sunday, with a 3-day general admission ticket costing $105.
+Reserved seating tickets range from $100 for Friday only in the Hullman Terrace Club to $465 for the full weekend – compared to prices you will see at the Indy 500, this is an absolute steal.

-Extras 3
+Extras 4

 Several autograph sessions are held throughout the weekend, including all the IMSA WeatherTech Series teams.
 The track also has several event stores set up throughout the facility, where you can purchase merchandise from the event and the track, as well as from the drivers.

-Finally, the Indianapolis Motor Speedway Museum is located onsite in the infield and is open during race days.
-Fans of the sport will no doubt enjoy looking into the past and enjoying the history of the sport of racing.
+Finally, the Indianapolis Motor Speedway Museum is located onsite in the infield, and is open during race days – fans of the sport will no doubt enjoy looking into the past and enjoying the history of the sport of racing.

 Final Thoughts

-Fans still flock to the track no matter what is racing here, and the IMSA weekend is incredibly affordable compared to other events.
+Fans still flock to the track no matter what is racing here, and IMSA weekend is incredibly affordable compared to other events.
 Couple that with the nostalgia factor that Indy injects directly into your soul, and it is hard to skip this now annual stop on the IMSA calendar.
 Sportscar fans will have plenty to watch throughout the weekend, with no less than four racing series taking to the speedway during the event.